greyspring/CRISPRdigger/scripts/README.txt

 This directory contains the scripts of about CRISPRdigger software with the following files:

-"softwares/                 contains a few tools which need to be auto installed."

 "scripts/                   contains different script files, as described in the manual."

+"softwares_all.rar 			contains all tools which need to be auto installed.
+Please change its directory into the same folder with scripts after decompressed or unzipped it."
+"softwares/                 contains a few tools which need to be auto installed.
+Other tools can be auto download an installed by AutoconfigCRISPRdigger.pl."
+Hint: You just need select one way in two directorys(softwares_all,softwares) to install the needed tools by AutoconfigCRISPRdigger.pl.

 AutoconfigCRISPRdigger.pl   is a perl script to auto-install all the softwares which the CRISPRdigger script need.
 This script needs to be executed in the first step.
+Please do not change their directory optionally.

 CRISPRdigger_manual.pdf    is the complete manual for the CRISPRdigger software.